 4. Lubricate the bridge and the nut

 Put some graphite (pencil tip) on the place that receives the strings on the nut.
 It helps the string to slide and :

 - removes differences of tension from one part of the nut to the other.
 Tuning your instrument will be smoother.

 - it helps the string to slide on the bridge; if you tune your violin and the string can’t slide, it will have as a consequence to lean down the bridge day after day.
 Your sound will suffer from that.

-These differences of tension can damage the string after some time and elongate the string differently in deferents parts.
+These differences in tension can damage the string after some time and elongate the string differently in deferents parts.
 Plus, as they build up, they can be released in a sudden burst, in an unwanted moment.
 For example, you play a strong chord and add tension to a part of the string, this imbalance releases the tension stored in the other side of the nut.
-Then the string is out of tune, something you don’t really want especially in that crucial part of your concert.
+Then the string is out of tune, something you don’t want especially in that crucial part of your concert.

 5. Clean the peg

 The peg has to be clean, but shouldn’t slide in its location.
 That is why you shouldn’t clean it with anything but a dry cloth.
 If needed, if the peg can’t stay in place, there is a special product from Hill to help the peg stick in place while allowing it to turn without much effort.
 You tune up your instrument easier.
 This product is easy to find on Amazon now, and its price has fallen.